akalicki/genomics-snack-to-sequence/quality-assessment.md

 The student t-test for these results yielded a value of 786, which allows us to reject the null-hypothesis with any reasonable confidence level.

+After isolating the first and last hour reads from the rest of the data, we received the following results:

+First Hour "Passed" 2D read median base-quality: 4.12 Last Hours "Passed" 2D read median base-quality: 4.12

+The fact that the median base-quality values for the first and last hour match up so precisely is a good sign, as it suggests that the quality of the sequencing from the MinION Nanopores is not degrading over time running.

 ### Question 9